mendix/docs/content/en/docs/howto/integration/share-data-sources/write-data-to-another-app.md

 To consume an OData entity, do the following:

 1. In the **Integration** pane, enter a term in the search field.
 2. Select your entity from the **Integration** pane.
 By default, the pane only shows results published to the production environment.
-If you also want to see results from other environments, click the filter icon and select the **Show development environment** checkbox.
+If you also want to see results from other environments, click the filter icon and select the **Show development environments** checkbox.
 3. Drag the entity into the domain model.

 Now you have an external entity in your domain model.
-Depending on the capabilities, you can generally use external entities to model your app as you would normally do, although there are some limitations.
+Depending on the capabilities, you can use external entities to model your app as you normally would, although there are some limitations.
 For more information on limitations, see the [External Entities Limitations](/refguide/external-entities/#limitations) section in *External Entities*.

 ## 6 Validating Data and Error Handling {#data-validation}